The Father's Temple Worship System Today

 A Place Where the Presence of God Dwells

-Many scriptures in both the Old and New Testaments show that the temple of ancient Israel and the temple of the future millennial reign of Christ is where the spirit-presence of God dwells and many scriptures show that the presence of the Father's holy spirit, the Father's personal spirit, and Jesus Christ's personal spirit dwell within the Father's elect children; therefore, the Father's individual children fulfill the first requirement of being his temple; they are a place where the presence of God dwells:
+Many scriptures in the biblical record show that the temple of ancient Israel and the temple of the future millennial reign of Christ is where the spirit-presence of God dwells and many scriptures show that the presence of the Father's holy spirit, the Father's personal spirit, and Jesus Christ's personal spirit dwell within the Father's elect children; therefore, the Father's individual children fulfill the first requirement of being his temple; they are a place where the presence of God dwells:

 "Don't you know that you are the temple of God, and that the spirit of God dwells in you?"
 (1.Cor.3:16 Para.).
 See also Rom.8:9-14.